Project proof

 Prepare for project deep-dive interviews with architecture, ownership, impact, tradeoff, debugging, and business-context questions.

-Project Interview Practice command loop
+How Project Interview Practice works

 Practice project interview questions from your resume, including architecture, metrics, ownership, tradeoffs, debugging, and impact.